dlaguckas/kitten_placer/README.md

 # kitten_placer

-A basic app to show a list of kittens using React Native and Redux.
+A basic app to show a list of kittens from placekitten.com API using React Native and Redux.

-Tested only on Android 9.
+There is a signed release version apk in the root directory.